ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 ---
 Decentralization can feel slow in providing user-centric approaches to the internet's biggest problems.
 Right now, software that is fully in the control of the user is often too technical, too fragile, and too time-consuming to be the default choice.

 But we're making headway.
-Today, we'd like to share some collaborations the IPFS project has had in the works for a while, which bring us a few steps closer to making unmediated access to information *just work*... by solving that "last mile" problem and *integrating IPFS directly into web browsers*!
+Today, we'd like to share some collaborations the IPFS project has had in the works for a while, which bring us a few steps closer to making unmediated access to information *just work*... by solving that "last mile" problem and *integrating IPFS directly into web browsers*.

 ## Stages

+(INSERT STAGES DIAGRAM)

 The path to a truly decentralized web is a long one.
 For over 30 years the browser has been a [*client*](https://en.wikipedia.org/wiki/Client_(computing)) - but a foundational concept in P2P systems is that a participant is both a client *and a server*.
 Web browser vendors and web standards bodies have not designed for this architectural shift, so we're breaking it down into steps.

+From the beginning, IPFS had an HTTP gateway.
+The gateway lets HTTP clients like web browsers publish to and read from the IPFS network.
+Now there are [lots of public HTTP gateways to the IPFS network](https://ipfs.github.io/public-gateway-checker/), and ipfs.io serves XXX requests per day.

-Initially, we're aiming to ease access to the IPFS HTTP gateways - creating a bridge between the billions of people on the centralized web and content on the distributed web.
+Initially in our browser work, we're aiming to ease access to the IPFS HTTP gateways - creating a bridge between the billions of people on the centralized web and content on the distributed web.
 We expect some experimentation in the next phase - adjusting node behavior based on browser APIs, device capabilities, bandwidth availability and power consumption - while we grow adoption with our browser partners as we learn and build common understanding at standards bodies.
 Ultimately, we aim to have multiple browsers implement fully native (and interoperable!)
 IPFS support.

-(INSERT STAGES DIAGRAM)
+As part of this progression to native IPFS support, we've had ongoing collaborations with Firefox, Brave, Opera, and other browsers.
+Read on to hear the latest status and learn about our progress so far.

 ## Firefox